-Adaptation Expansion: The subplot about Willy Wonka's childhood and his relationship with his dentist father was created for the movie.
+Adaptation Expansion: The subplot about Willy Wonka's childhood and his relationship with his dentist father.

 Artistic License - Geography: Düsseldorf is portrayed as an Alpine wooden-house village, instead of the modern industrial capital of the Ruhr, which is far from any mountains.

-Big Door: Again, in the Chocolate Room.
-Inverted, with the door being incredibly tiny so Oompa Loompas can get in.
-The space is so small that the normal sized protagonists are slouching.
+Big Door: The Chocolate Room has an Inverted case of this — the door is incredibly tiny, likely so Oompa-Loompas can easily get in.
+(Mr. Wonka also claims it's "to keep the great big chocolate freshness inside!")
+The space is so small that the normal-sized protagonists are slouching.

 Cloning Blues: Not the Oompa-Loompas, but rather the actor playing them.